 18. Follow the concrete footpath a short distance to return to the Curtin shops.

-Use the navigation tools to zoom in for a close look at the route or click on the ‘larger map’ link to open in google maps.
+Use the navigation tools to zoom in or out for different views of the route or click on the 'view larger map' icon on the top right hand corner of the map to view in google maps.

-We can also arrange guided walks for a fee, tailored to suit your interests.
+Guided walks tailored to suit your interests are available on request.
 Use our contact form to make an enquiry.